 Quantifying the effect of information frictions on the efficiency of innovation reallocation is challenging.
-We do not observe the acquirer's and the target's information sets, and therefore we cannot measure the adverse selection risk directly.
+We do not observe the acquirer's and the target's information sets, and, therefore, we cannot measure the adverse selection risk directly.
 More importantly, the M&A transactions and payment methods observed in the data are outcomes of an equilibrium in which acquirers and targets act strategically.
-To assess the effect of information frictions, we need to observe what would have happened in a parallel, counterfactual world in which information is perfect between the acquirers and targets.
-Measuring this counterfactual is difficult, because it is hard to find exogenous shocks that eliminate information frictions.
-Even if there were such a shock, it is likely to be limited in scope, raising concerns about external validity.
-Overall, it is unclear how to quantify the effect of information frictions without a model.
+To assess the effect of information frictions, we need to observe what would have happened in a parallel, counterfactual world in which information is perfect between acquirers and targets.
+Measuring this counterfactual is difficult because of the complexity in finding exogenous shocks that eliminate information frictions.
+Even if there were such a shock, it likely would be limited in scope, raising concerns about external validity.
+Overall, how to quantify the effect of information frictions without a model is unclear.

-We overcome these challenges by estimating a model of acquiring innovation under information frictions.
+We overcome these challenges by estimating a general-equilibrium model of acquiring innovation under information frictions with endogenous productivity growth.
 In the model, acquirers can create value by purchasing innovative targets.
-However, they sometimes cannot perfectly observe the target firms' stock of innovation.
+However, they sometimes cannot perfectly observe the target firms' ongoing innovation.
 Instead, they form rational expectations over the true innovativeness based on the observables, and they make a take-it-or-leave-it offer to the targets.
 In the model, an acquirer has to decide on the amount of cash and equity to use in the offer, taking into account that the equity payment might be discounted.
-Upon receiving the offer, the target firm has to decide whether to accept it or not depending on its own information set and its continuation value.
+Upon receiving the offer, the target firm has to decide whether or not to accept it depending on its own information set and its continuation value.
 Firms in our model endogenously choose to become acquirers, targets, or remain stand-alone each period.
 In equilibrium, information frictions reduce acquirers' incentive to take risk and acquire targets with top-notch innovation, even though these targets can create the most value in M&A.